portal-query-solana-instructions

 }

 ⚠️ Important: Discriminator values are computed from the actual program IDL and may differ between program versions.
-Always verify against the specific program version.
+Always verify against the specific program version or use typegen which reads the correct IDL.

 Examples